Word of Thanks

-The basis for this commentary about Song of Songs are addresses that I was able to give in the period 2009-2013 in Schmalkalden, Germany.
+The basis for this commentary about the Song of Songs are addresses that I was able to give in the period 2009-2013 in Schmalkalden, Germany.
 A first proposal for a topic for the addresses was marriage and relationships.
-Since I prefer a book of the Bible for a topic, I suggested to share thoughts about the book of Song of Songs.
+Since I prefer a book of the Bible for a topic, I suggested to share thoughts about the book of the Song of Songs.
 This Bible book is excellent for making applications on marriage and relationships.

 I must honestly say that I found it quite a daring venture to give addresses about this Bible book.
 Song of Songs is a poetic book and I am not very poetic.
 When we read this book, we may think: ‘Do we as husband and wife live together like this?
 Do we as husband and wife talk about and to each other as it happens in this book?’
 I love my wife dearly and try to make her see and hear that in my own way.
 But that is somewhat different from what is described in this book.

 Yet we have these manifestations of love in God’s Word.
 Therefore, it has something to say to us.
 It is also true of this book of the Bible, that it is inspired by God because it is “profitable for teaching, for reproof, for correction, for training in righteousness; so that the man of God may be adequate, equipped for every good work” (2Tim 3:16-17).

 This book is about love relationships, about relationships between husband and wife.
 We can apply that to our marriage.
 Much of it can also be applied to our family, and also to our relationships with our fellow believers, our brothers and sisters.
 From what we read in this book about love, we can therefore learn a lot about the way we look at each other, how we see each other and what we say to each other, in short, how we deal with each other.